-Council funding and net revenue budget for 2015/16
+Council funding and net revenue budget for 2016/17

-As the chart shows, over half of the council's net revenue budget in 2015/16 was funded by central government support from retained business rates and Revenue Support Grant.
+As the chart shows, almost half of the council's net revenue budget in 2016/17 was funded by central government support from retained business rates and Revenue Support Grant.
 The remaining balance of the council's funding came from local taxpayers.

-Revenue Outturn for 2015/16
+Revenue Outturn for 2016/17

-The council maintained a strong financial position during the financial year 2015/16 despite the economic climate and a reduction of 11.99% in central government funding from 2014/15.
-It achieved this by delivering £43.454m of savings and monitoring its financial position throughout the year.

-This robust financial management delivered a small underspend at year end as summarised below:-:
+The council maintained a strong financial position during the financial year 2016/17 despite the economic climate and a reduction of 11.99% in central government funding from 2015/16.
+It achieved this by delivering £19.824m of savings (69% of those budgeted for in year delivery), use of corporate budgets and reserves, in year mitigations and through regular monitoring of its financial position on a monthly basis.
+This robust financial management delivered a balanced outturn position at year end as summarised below:-:

-Revenue Outturn 2015/16 Budget Outturn Variance
+Revenue Outturn 2016/17 Budget Outturn Variance

 £m £m £m

-Children's, Adults and Public Health 113.627 116.641 3.014
+Children's, Adults and Public Health 105.268 122.736 17.468

-Regeneration and Housing 9.875 9.800 (0.075)
+Regeneration and Housing 9.971 11.120 1.149

-Environment and Customer Services 22.329 22.126 (0.203)
+Environment and Customer Services 17.819 17.563 (0.256)

-Corporate Resources 21.265 21.026 (0.239)
+Corporate Resources 24.786 24.616 (0.170)

-Chief Executives 1.794 1.679 (0.115)
+Chief Executives 1.455 1.447 (0.008)

-Housing Benefit 6.447 6.447 -
+Housing Benefit 6.447 6.138 (0.309)

-Central items & levies 74.526 72.134 (2.392)
+Central items & levies 89.383 71.509 (17.874)

-Total net budget 249.863 249.853 (0.010)
+Total net budget 255.129 255.129 -

-As a result of this the general fund balance (the council's financial safety net) ended the year at £15.473m, as planned in the council's medium term financial strategy, equivalent to 6.1% of the council's general fund budget.
+As a result of this the general fund balance (the council's financial safety net) ended the year unchanged at £15.473m, as planned in the council's medium term financial strategy, equivalent to 6.1% of the council's general fund budget.

 This result has been achieved despite significant pressures on demand-led budgets such as Adult Social Care placements as well as rising expectations of service users both in terms of quality and quantity.
+In year additional controls, management actions and additional monitoring were undertaken to manage the overspend pressure.
+However, whilst plans to contain the social care pressures for 2017/18 and beyond are well progressed, delivery of full in year mitigations was challenging and in 2016/17 the final position has been managed by use of corporate and reserve mitigations.